-There aren’t many landmasses as spectacular in America as the Florida Everglades.
-An impressive aquatic ecosystem covering more than 18,000 square miles, the ‘glades is an aesthetic novelty for sure, but it’s also home to an unbelievable number of plants and animals - some threatened or endangered.
-Aside from its natural beauty, the ecosystem provides millions of South Floridians with drinking water, and is a tremendous asset to the sunshine state.
+There aren’t many landmasses as spectacular in America as the Florida Everglades, and our professional Everglades boat toursare grateful to be here.
+An impressive aquatic ecosystem covering more than 18,000 square miles, the ‘glades is an aesthetic novelty for sure, but it’s also home to an unbelievable number of plants and animals - some threatened or endangered, all of which can be seen on an Everglades tour of nature.
+Aside from its natural beauty, the ecosystem provides millions of South Floridians with drinking water and is a tremendous asset to the sunshine state.
 So why is the Everglades in need of protection and what is being done to improve one of America’s most exciting natural resources?

 At one time, the Everglades ecosystem covered 11 million acres.
 Through the years, land conversion and drainage projects impacted the wetlands, vastly decreasing its size to slightly over 2 million acres.
-Today, there are still a wide range of man-made and natural threats to the health of the Everglades.
-Fires, hurricanes, floods, even droughts contribute to damage along with pollution, land development and the ongoing effort to reduce coastal flooding.
-Heightened awareness about the Everglades's health is important as even slight changes to the area impact not only Florida residents, but also thousands of animals who rely on the Everglades for survival.
+Today, there is still a wide range of man-made and natural threats to the health of the Everglades, something of great concern to out expert Miami airboat tours.
+Fires, hurricanes, floods, and even droughts contribute to damage along with pollution, land development, and the ongoing effort to reduce coastal flooding.
+Heightened awareness about the Everglades' health is important as even slight changes to the area impact not only Florida residents but also thousands of animals who rely on the Everglades for survival.

 What Is Being Done